 Reduced mortgage term

-Does mortgage overpayment reduce monthly payment?
+Does making mortgage overpayments reduce my monthly payments?

 The situation is different when it comes to repayment mortgages.
 You may find there is a minimum repayment threshold, after which your mortgage provider will automatically recalculate your monthly repayments.
 Before this calculation, your monthly repayments will remain constant, but a more significant element would go towards capital repayment.